triton-inference-server/pytriton/docs/deploying_models.md

 You can use the [`--init` flag](https://docs.docker.com/engine/reference/run/#specify-an-init-process) of `docker run` command to indicate that an init process should be used as the PID 1 in the container.
 Specifying an init process ensures the reaping zombie processes are performed inside the container.
-The reaping zombie processes functionality is important in case of an unexpected errors occurrence in scripts hosting pytriton.
+The reaping zombie processes functionality is important in case of an unexpected errors occurrence in scripts hosting PyTriton.